shoaibisa/scroller/README.md

 # scroller
-A simple scroller app usin API .
+A simple scroller app using API .